 I hope you enjoy it as much as I do.

-Let’s talk about how we make charro beans, shall we?
+Let's talk about how to make charro beans, shall we?

 Charro Beans Ingredients (Frijoles Charros)

 - Bacon.
 3 slices is great, though you can easily fit more to your taste.

 - Vegetables.
 Onions garlic, jalapeno or serrano peppers (or both!).

 - Pinto Beans.
 I used dried pinto beans that have been soaked and drained.
 If using canned pinto beans, the recipe will need to be adjusted for liquid and cooking times.

 - Tomatoes.
 I love fire roasted tomatoes for this, but you can use canned diced tomatoes or the equivalent of fresh tomatoes.
 Roast them in the oven!
 Or just add them with the other ingredients.